Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Experimental Results and Analysis

-Furthermore, while traditional fine-tuning often introduces new parameters for specific tasks (like adding a classification layer), prompt-learning maintains the same objectives as the pre-training phase and doesn't require additional parameters.
-This approach reduces the risk of overfitting, especially in few-shot scenarios, making it a more efficient strategy when data is scarce.
+Furthermore, traditional fine-tuning often introduces new parameters for downstream tasks (e.g. introducing a classification head), whereas prompt-based learning maintains the same objectives as the pre-training phase and doesn't require additional parameters.
+This approach reduces the risk of overfitting, especially in limited data scenarios, making it a more data-efficient strategy.

-Based on the promising results shown above, by modifying various components within this pipeline, we expect that optimal utilization of limited labeled data is achievable, leading to augmented outcomes.
+Based on the promising results shown above, by modifying various components within this pipeline, we expect that optimal utilization of limited labeled data is achievable, leading to augmented performance.